ProjectXTN/JarvisIA/README.md

 "Quero uma análise precisa da imagem"

 Fallback to faster vision models if necessary.

-## 💻 Jarvis Copilot (VS Code Extension)

-A real-time code suggestion engine integrated with your local IDE.
-Powered by Codestral running on Ollama, Jarvis Copilot helps you write better code as you type.

-✅ VS Code extension in /JarvisCopilot

-🧠 Local integration via /suggest Flask API

-⏳ Suggests completions every 3 seconds

-✏️ Can be extended to use hover tips, snippets, ghost text, and more

-Usage:

-Start your Flask backend (Jarvis) with the /suggest endpoint running

-Open the JarvisCopilot project in VS Code

-Press F5 to launch the extension in Dev Mode

-Start coding and receive suggestions powered by Codestral

 ## 🧠 How RAG + Web Search Works
 Question Received: